Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Introduction

-While we do not expect that the particular model we study may directly address the core questions in more realistic settings, it mimics specific features of Euclidean wormholes in higher dimensional models.
-Thus, this model may be used as a testground to develop technical and conceptual approaches in other settings within an analytically trackable and UV finite setting.
-We will find that the Euclidean wormholes in this model turn out to be perturbatively stable (at one-loop correction to the on-shell action), and they have a trivial baby universe Hilbert space (which we construct explicitly).
+While we do not expect that {{developing wormhole observables in the DSSYK with a gauged symmetry}} may directly address the previous core questions in more realistic settings, it still mimics specific features of Euclidean wormholes in higher dimensional models.
+Thus, this model may be used as an analytically trackable and UV finite testground to develop technical methods and concepts in other holographic spacetimes.
+We will find that the Euclidean wormholes in this model turn out to be perturbatively stable (including one-loop corrections in the on-shell action), and they have a trivial baby universe Hilbert space (which we construct explicitly).
 Moreover, our work on wormhole partition functions also provides the first steps towards higher genus topology entirely from the boundary side, without assuming an underlying matrix model completion at finite $N$.
 We also discuss interesting new developments connecting closed universes with Euclidean wormholes in relation with our results in Sec. \ref{ssec:outlook}.

 \paragraph{Doubled DSSYK models and their gauge invariant algebra}\cite{Narovlansky:2023lfz} showed that a pair of decoupled DSSYK model with the same energy spectrum and gauge-fixed charge, parity, and time reversal (CPT) symmetry reproduces the same semiclassical two-point correlation functions of dS$_3$ space.
 This connection was further polished with substantial results beyond the semiclassical limit and different extensions/modifications by \cite{Verlinde:2024znh,Verlinde:2024zrh,Gaiotto:2024kze,Tietto:2025oxn,Narovlansky:2025tpb}.